TPU & Other Flex Filaments

 Pros

-+ Widely used throughout FDM industry
++ Widely used throughout FDM industry+ Soft and Flexible

 + Impact Resistant